kfly8/pono/README.md

 # NAME

-Stump - It's new $module
+Pono - It's new $module

 # SYNOPSIS

-    use Stump;
+    use Pono;

 # DESCRIPTION

-Stump is ...
+Pono is ...

 # LICENSE